luchy0120/LearnCPP/chap8/notes.md

 Using fields to pack several variables into a single byte does not necessarily save space, it saves data space. but the size of the code needed to manipulated these variables increases on most machines.

 ##Unions

+a union is a struct in which all members are allocated at the same address so that the union occupies only as mush space as its largest member.
+Naturally, a union can hold a value for only one member at a time.

+Use of unions can be essential for compactness of data and through that for performance.
+However, most programs do not improve much from the use of `unions` and `unions` are rather error-prone.
+Consequently, I consider unions an overused feature; avoid them when you can.

+###Unions and Classes

+*	A union can not have virtual functions
+*	A union can not have members of reference type
+*	A union can not have base classes
+*	If a union has a member with a user-defined constructor, a copy operation, a move operation, or a destructor, then the special function is deleted for that union; that is, it can not be used for an object of the union type.
+*	At most one member of a union can have an in-class initializer
+*	A union can not be used as a base class

+It is possible to specify an in-class initializer for at most one member.
+If so, this initializer will be used for default initialization.

+	union U2 {
+		int a;
+		const char* p {""};
+	};

+###Anonymous unions